writethedocs/www/docs/conf/na/2017/welcome-wagon.rst

 The unconference takes place directly below the Crystal Ballroom, in Lola's Room.

-Most of the other events take place within a few blocks of the Crystal
-Ballroom:

--  Writing Day documentation sprints happen at the CENTRL office at 1335 NW Everett Street, which is 4 blocks from the conference venue.
--  Write the Docs party is at the Jack Knife, 614 SW 11th Ave.

 If you are joining in the hike on Saturday, you'll meet the other hikers at the Macleay Park Entrance at 2960 NW Upshur Street.
 You can take